 In addition, the TOE can contact many types of trusted IT products using IPsec and mutual authentication.
-The TOE contacts these trusted IT products either to send data to them (e.g. send an email to the SMTP Gateway for forwarding to the email's destination) or to request information from them (e.g., authenticate a user using LDAP).
-Before sending data to or requesting information from these trusted IT products, the TOE mutually authenticates the trusted IT products via IPsec using X.509v3 certificates.
+The TOE contacts these trusted IT products either to send data to them (e.g., send email alert to the SMTP Gateway) or to request information from them (e.g., authenticate a user using LDAP).
+The TOE mutually authenticates these servers via IPsec prior to sending data or requesting information from them.

-1.5.3.4 Data protection and access control
+1.5.3.4 Data Protection and Access Control